Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 Enjoy a morning at leisure before making your way to the airport for your flight to Cairns.
 The sunny heart of Australia’s Queensland province, the city is best known as the jumping off point for exploring one of the world’s most impressive natural wonders: the Great Barrier Reef.

 After breakfast, we head to Daintree National Park, home to the Kuku Yalanji Aboriginal people.
 This lush rainforest supports mind-boggling biodiversity, with an extraordinary array of bird species.
 We explore its incredible beauty by foot during a guided “Dreamtime” walk with a local Aborigine, visiting important cultural sites and learning about the special relationship between the Kuku Yalanji people and this unique tropical environment.
-Then, savor an included lunch and take in the stunning scenery at the Silky Oaks eco-lodge, in the heart of the rainforest.

 The Great Barrier Reef: Up close and personal with a Natural Wonder of the World